 The aviary Plato creates is in the form of a simile, an image which directs our understanding beyond what it depicts.
 The exhibition extended the scope of this simile, by making it concrete within the gallery.
-Like Plato’s aviary, the gallery was understood as a container, which holds birds, specifically pigeons*.
-They were present as paintings Hampson has made, depicting pigeons in a variety of circumstances; some appeared as caged, some in lofts and some in the sky.
+Like Plato’s aviary, the gallery is understood as a container, which holds birds, specifically pigeons.
+They are present as paintings depicting pigeons in a variety of circumstances; some appear as caged, some in lofts and some in the sky.

 Working together as a complex, intricate unison of forms, the three central components of this exhibition extend the aviary simile into the uncertain territory of the uncanny.
 Hampson’s paintings place birds at the border of their real and imagined habitats of dovecote and painting.
 While Fulton’s book illustrates a project of scientific classification, undercut by the ever more eccentric varieties (in terms of name and image) displayed there, Messiaen, who described La Colombe as “orange, veined with violet,” shifts attention towards a synaesthetic reading of his own work, substantially reframing one thing as another, sound as colour, the aural reconfigured as visual.
 In the end it is the viewer who must, in a consciously-engaged act of looking and listening, hold this exhibition to its double promise of presence and absence, to its vivid dialectic of containment and release.